-The Clock Tower, which is located on the corner of Lidget Street and Daisy Lea Lane, in Lindley, was previously owned by Kirklees Council, but is now leased to Lindley Community Group.
+Lindley Clock Tower, which is located on the corner of Lidget Street and Daisy Lea Lane, in Lindley, was previously owned by Kirklees Council, but is now leased to Lindley Community Group.

 There will be nominal charge of £1 for visitors, which will be used by the Community Group to cover the running costs, which includes insurance and utility bills.
 Please note that we do not charge for visits on Hertitage Open Days, but voluntary donations are very much appreciated and help ensure the upkeep of the site and help with future openings.

 Councillor Cahal Burke (Lib Dems, Lindley), who is Chairperson of Lindley Community Group, said: